-- Participation in Country Week; - Participation in Road Funding meetings with the Roads and Maritime Services: - Visit by Deputy Premier of New South Wales, Andrew Stoner; and - o Participation in New England Northwest Regional Tourism meetings. - Destination 2 A community that is healthy, educated and sustained:
+- o Participation in Country Week; - Participation in Road Funding meetings with the Roads and Maritime Services; - o Visit by Deputy Premier of New South Wales, Andrew Stoner; and - o Participation in New England Northwest Regional Tourism meetings.

 (This Destination gives priority to the Shire as a sustainable and equitable place that promotes health, well being, life long learning and lifestyle diversity.)